 When you view the details of a specific Page, Feature, or Track Event, you can access the event property values that have been recorded for that event.

 - To view these details, navigate to the Product tab in the left navigation menu in Pendo Engage, then select Pages, Features, or Track Events.

 - Select a specific Page, Feature, or Track Event from the list.

-- Locate the Event Properties table at the bottom of the page.
+- Locate the Event Breakdown table at the bottom of the page.

-The table considers any applied filters and displays all unique event property values related to the selected Page, Feature, or Track Event and the corresponding user.
+The table reflects any applied filters and displays all unique event property values related to the selected Page, Feature, or Track Event and the corresponding user.
 It also excludes duplicate and null values.
-Select a Visitor or Account ID from the table to learn more about that specific user.
+Select a Visitor or Account ID from the table to view the corresponding details page.